 The app does not replace the action

-CodeCharter still runs in your workflow — the action checks out nothing of yours to our servers; the analysis happens on your runner as before.
+CodeCharter still runs in your workflow — the action sends nothing of your code to our servers; the analysis happens on your runner as before.
 The app only changes how the results are published: instead of the workflow token, the action hands the result to the portal, which posts it as CodeCharter.
 If the app is not installed, the action falls back to the workflow-token comment, so nothing breaks.
 See GitHub Actions for the workflow setup.

 Install